Court martial for senior army officer accused of relationship with subordinate

 Putze has pleaded not guilty to four charges and one alternative charge, including failing to comply with written orders by entering into a relationship with his subordinate, failing to report the relationship, and lying to a superior about the alleged relationship.

-He is also accused of engaging in a public display of affection while in a service environment, but sharing "intimate embraces" with Captain Carolyne Cappola.
+He is also accused of engaging in a public display of affection while in a service environment by sharing "intimate embraces" with Captain Carolyne Cappola.

 Counsel for prosecution, Flight Lieutenant Nina White, said in her opening address it was a case of "failure of leadership".